Expense Eligibility/Use of funds:

-No. OCE’s cash contribution to a project is meant to be used toward achieving project milestones and goals.
+No. The OCE cash contribution to a project is meant to be used toward achieving project milestones and goals.

-6. Are administrative support costs for a Research Finance Accountant on a VIP I project an allowable expense?
+6. Are administrative support costs for a Research Finance Accountant on a Voucher for Innovation and Productivity I (VIP I) project an allowable expense?

 7. What are common budget errors and weaknesses?

-- Expenses that are deemed ineligible by OCE guideline
+- Expenses that are deemed ineligible by Ontario Centres of Excellence (OCE) guidelines;

 Project Funding and Reporting

-Once the funding agreements are signed by all parties, funds are normally disbursed 10 business days after OCE receives the industry partner’s cash contribution or confirmation of receipt of the industry partner’s cash contribution by the Institution and banking information (where applicable) is supplied to OCE.
-Please note a project is not activated until the industry funds are received.
-OCE is not responsible for any cost incurred in the event that the partner withdraws support for the application.
+Once the funding agreements are signed by all parties, funds are normally disbursed 10 business days after OCE banking information (where applicable) is supplied to OCE.

-11. Can OCE make project payments in USD?
+10. Can OCE make project payments in U.S. dollars?